cleuer/olympics/README.md

-# 120 Years of Olympics History Force Directed Graph
+# Olympics History Graph with Spring Data Neo4j and D3.js

 **Overview**
 --------------------------------------------------------------------------
-Represent 120 years Olympic History as Graph.
-Participation and results from every Olympic event over 120 years is represented in graph form.
-Nodes include games, events and athletes.
-Relationships are athlete participation in events and color code by gold, silver, bronze or blue for participation.
+The force directed graph represents 120 years Olympic History including participation and results from every Olympic event since 1896.
+It is implemented in Spring Data Neo4J and D3.js.
+Nodes are games, events and athletes.
+Relationships are (1) events hosted by games and (2) athlete participation in events.
+Participation relationships are color coded by gold, silver, bronze (and blue for participation ).
+Event nodes are colored by sporting category.

 ![1984_summer_olympics_all_swimming](1984_summer_olympics_all_swimming.png)